Section 10 - Avoiding a Criminal Record

 Section 10 – What Does It Mean?

-The term “section 10” refers to section 10 of the Crimes (Sentencing Procedure) Act 1999.
-This section permits a court that finds you guilty of an offence, to discharge an offender without recording a conviction.
+Section 10 of the Crimes (Sentencing Procedure) Act 1999 permits a court that finds you guilty of an offence, to discharge an offender without recording a conviction.
 Because there is no conviction and a criminal conviction will not be recorded.

 - An outright dismissal pursuant to section 10(1)(a)

 - A Conditional dismissal with a good behaviour bondpursuant to section 10(1)(b)

 - A Conditional dismissal with a rehabilitation coursepursuant to section 10(1)(c)

 An Outright Dismissal

 An outright dismissal pursuant to section 10 involves the court dismissing the offence without any conditions. .

 A Conditional Discharge With A Good Behaviour Bond